Thank you for joining us in New Orleans!

 Submit your Paper and/or Manuscript through your Speaker Portal or directly to AWWA Education Services

-- All PowerPoint Presentations are required to use the MTC PowerPoint Template and follow the MTC19 PowerPoint Guidelines.
+- All PowerPoint Presentations are required to use the MTC PowerPoint Template and follow the MTC PowerPoint Guidelines.
 Out of respect for our members and attendees, presentations must not be commercial in nature.

 - Presenters are required use the MTC PowerPoint Template (to be provided in fall 2019)

 - All Presentations will be reviewed and approved by the Session Moderator or a member of the MTC Planning Committee.
 During the review process you may be asked to provide changes or additional information; AMTA/AWWA ask that you adhere to the request and make the changes within the time frame given.
 Once your presentation gains final approval from the moderator or similar, you will need to contact AWWA to make any changes.